-Other program classes can be searched through the RI Resource Hub.
-If your program’s details do not appear in the Hub, check that the class details are filled in, and that the box which allows the Hub to gather information is checked.
-This link leads to instructions for writing a class description that the Hub can search.
+Other program classes can be searched through the RI Resource Hub Advanced Search.
+If your program’s details do not appear in the Hub, check that each CLASS DESCRIPTION in CALIS contains the right information, and that the box which allows the Hub to gather information is checked.
+This link leads to online instructions for writing a class description that the Hub can search.
 You can also use this worksheet to develop a searchable class description:Menu of CALIS Class Description Words Searchable by Resource Hub

 3. Disclosure (s) (STEP 2: “Opportunity to Disclose” in Screening Process)

 Finalize Critical data collection, including obtaining signed disclosures, prior to enrollment.
 In some programs, this information is discussed during the preliminary stage making this step a formality.
 Consult with your agency ADA Designee, as-needed, regarding this section:

 - Enrollment Form Must Include a Section Detailing How to Access Special Accommodations, and Provide an Optional Section for Students to begin the process. (this is mandatory)

 - Disclosure Statements (Release of Confidential Information on agency letterhead)

 - Physical and Mental Health (undiagnosed conditions, special needs or supports)

 - Eligibility to Work (I-9 Form), IRS/Work Permit